 What I do overtime is come back the next day and grab my outfit and hold onto the spool with the drag pulled halfway back and wing the handle.
 This will break all parts free of any possible saltwater buildup inside the reel.
 The other thing to do is spin the spool in free spools several times to rid any build up on the shaft.

 We have used several after market products (GETSUM) on the reel in spray form which also helps protect the reel against possible corrosion.

 The last thing we do before putting the reel away until its next trip is to take REEL Lube oil and put it on critical points on reel where corrosion might intrude.
 These spots include reel seat screws on base of reel, nut on arm of reel, 2-speed mechanism, reel lugs on top of ATD reels, and any other place you might see signs of salt build up.
 This will help keep all parts in working order and easy to work on in the future if necessary.

 By taking these basic maintenance steps you can keep your reel in top working order throughout the reel.
 We personally abide by these suggested practices and find our reels that are used often stay in top working order.

-For any additional information on service you can visit our website for service form at: accurate fishing service form
+For any additional information on service you can visit our website for service form under the Menu icon and then Reel Service.

 There is nothing more important than keeping your reels in top working order ready to battle a bruiser.
 Make sure you have them serviced regularly and follow the basic maintenance tips outlined in this blog for better results.